Agnellis' Exor bids $6.4 billion for PartnerRe to trump Axis

-MILAN A $6.4 billion all-cash offer from Italian holding company Exor (EXOR.MI) for Bermuda-based reinsurer PartnerRe PRE.N has disrupted plans by Axis Capital Holdings (AXS.N) to merge with its rival and could end up triggering a bidding war.
+MILAN A $6.4 billion (4.32 billion pounds) all-cash offer from Italian holding company Exor (EXOR.MI) for Bermuda-based reinsurer PartnerRe PRE.N has disrupted plans by Axis Capital Holdings (AXS.N) to merge with its rival and could end up triggering a bidding war.

 In January, Axis and PartnerRe agreed on an $11 billion all-share deal to create one of the world's largest reinsurers, in a deal meant to close in the second half of this year.